|

 but it was opaque, so he wanted one that looked a little nicer.
 He

-up.
-We found 5 northern ring-necked snakes and a super sized red milk
+5 northern ring-necked snakes and a super sized red milk snake.
+This

 |